Offered online to members of the public and to interested UW students.

 - Autumn: CFRM 501, Investment Science (4 credits)

-- Spring: CFRM 503, Portfolio Optimization and Asset Management (4 credits)
+- Spring: CFRM 503, Asset Allocation and Portfolio Management (4 credits)

 We strongly recommend that all Computational Finance certificate students take CFRM 425: R Programming for Quantitative Finance unless they have extensive experience with R.